gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-building-basiliskii-for-ios.md

 ## Notes

-There are about capabilities of the emulator integration.
-I'll go further into these, and more besides, in a future post.
+There are additional capabilities that come  the emulator integration.
+I go further into these, and more besides, in a additional posts listed at the bottom of the page.

 ### File Sharing